 Rajabu lives with his father and his mother.
-He is responsible for carrying water, teaching others and caring for children.
 His father is sometimes employed as a seller in the market and his mother is sometimes employed as a seller in the market.
+Rajabu works at home carrying water, teaching others and caring for children.
 There are 3 children in the family.

 Soccer, telling stories and art are Rajabu's favorite activities.
 In high school his performance is average and he also regularly attends church activities, Bible class and youth group.

 Your love and support will help Rajabu to receive the assistance he needs to develop his potential.
 Please pray for him.